Church-doors should still stand open, night and day,

 And by their tears an enriched sanctuary.

-We are busy working to bring Alfred Austin's "Church-doors should still stand open" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Alfred Austin's "Church-doors should still stand open" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Church-doors should still stand open" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.